mikaelkvist/EpisodeCounter/README.md

 ![](intro_image.png)

+## Prerequisites

+A device with at least Android 5.0 (Lollipop) if installing the APK or AndroidStudio if editing the project.

 ## Installation

-Download the apk and install on your Android device or clone or fork the project and edit it in AndroidStudio.
+Download the APK and install on your Android device or clone or fork the project and edit it in AndroidStudio.

 ## TODO